pdcribeiro/todo/README.md

 * Define goals and times

-* Add task
+* Edit tasks

-    * Save button?
+Sliding
-    * Click again on add task button?
+* Render 'before' and 'after' elements until 'main' element reaches initial position

-* Delete task
+* Prevent scrolling when sliding
-    * Slide left/right (touch only)
+* Handle sliding outside of element
-* Complete task by sliding left/right
+* Handle stop sliding when out of page

-* Double click to edit task content?
+* Click to edit task content?
 * Refactor: create Task component and pass active={true} for ActiveTasks and false for CompletedTasks
 * Reorder tasks
     * How to define task order?